ethereum/ethereum-org-website/src/content/decentralized-identity.md

 - Social security number/tax ID number
 - Mobile number
 - Date and place of birth
-- Digital identification credentials, e.g., passwords, email address, usernames
+- Digital identification credentials, e.g., email addresses, usernames, avatars

+It is important to understand that in these traditional examples of identifiers that _issuance_ and _control_ over these identifiers are maintained by a central agency.
+For example, legal names require permission from a government for issuance or before being changed, and changes to your social media handle require permission from the platform.

 ## What are attestations? {#what-are-attestations}

 An attestation refers to a claim made by an entity about another entity.
 An example attestation is a driver's license issued by the Department of Motor Vehicles (DMV).
-The driver's license, which proves a specific claim (that the holder has legal permission to drive a car) is made by one entity (the DMV) about another entity (Bob, the driver).
+A driver's license, which provides a specific claim (that the holder has legal permission and is competent enough to drive a car) is made by one entity (the DMV) about another entity (the driver).

-Although attestations and identities are different, an attestation contains identifiers that point to an individual's identity.
-The driver's license mentioned earlier, for example, may have identifiers, like the holder’s name, date of birth, and nationality.
+Attestations are different from identifiers.
+An attestation _contains_ identifiers to reference a particular identity, and makes a claim about an attribute related to this identity.
+The driver's license mentioned earlier, for example, has a mix of both identifiers (such as name, date of birth, and address), as well as an attestation about this individuals legal right to operate a vehicle.

 ## What are decentralized identifiers? {#what-are-decentralized-identifiers}

-Decentralized identifiers (DIDs) are identifiers that are not issued, managed, or controlled by a central authority.
-Traditional identifiers, like an email address or mobile number, are reliant on intermediaries—email providers, mobile network operators, and so on.
+As mentioned, traditional identifiers like legal name, email address or Twitter handle are all reliant on intermediaries such as a governments, email providers or social media platforms.
+Decentralized identifiers (DIDs) are identifiers that are not issued, managed, or controlled by any central authority.

 Decentralized identifiers are issued, held, and controlled by individuals.
-An [Ethereum account](/developers/docs/accounts/), for example, is a decentralized identifier.
-Anyone can create an account, set up a wallet, and validate their identity on the Ethereum network.
+An [Ethereum account](/developers/docs/accounts/) is an example of a decentralized identifier.
+Anyone is free to create as many accounts as they wish, without permission from anyone, and without need to store this identifier in a central registry.

 DIDs are stored on distributed ledgers (blockchains) or peer-to-peer networks.
 This makes DIDs [globally unique, resolvable with high availability, and cryptographically verifiable](https://w3c-ccg.github.io/did-primer/).
 A DID can be associated with different entities, including people, organizations, or government institutions.